LouisJackman/language-x/README.md

 * `Class::method` is a shorthand for `(o, ...args) -> o.method(...args)`, where
   the type of `o` is `Class`.
-* As methods and functions are both higher-order, invoked the same way, and have the same type when passed around, there is no real loss of composibility from being different constructs.
+* As methods and functions are both higher-order, invoked the same way, and have the same type when passed around, there is no real loss of composability from being different constructs.
 They can be composed together easily: `var printDouble = Number::double # ToString::toString # println`.